PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

 [Previous](home){: .btn .btn--primary .btn--x-large} [Next Page](animals){: .btn .btn--primary .btn--x-large}
 {: style="font-size: 100%; text-align: center;"}

-## A proof of the expected distance theorem for the mathematically inclined
+## A proof of the expected distance theorem

 Above, we stated that the average distance that a random particle would find itself from its starting point after taking *n* steps of unit length is $\sqrt{n}$.
-Below, we provide a justification for why this is true.
+Below, we provide a justification for why this is true for interested learners who are familiar with probability.

 Let $\mathbf{x_i}$ denote the random variable corresponding to the vector of the particle's *i*-th step.
 The distance *d* traveled by the particle can be represented by the sum of all these vectors,